Fully nonlinear dead-core systems: Introduction

 where $f(u,v,x)=\partial_u \mathcal{F}(u,v,x)$ and $g(u,v,x)=\partial_v \mathcal{F}(u,v)$, the comparison of solutions on the boundary does not imply comparison inside the domain.

-The lack of a comparison principle does not allow to construct suitable barriers as to study geometric properties of viscosity solutions.
-Nevertheless, by means of a careful analysis of solutions of an equation in the system, we discover a chain reaction within the system, exploiting properties of an equation along the system.
+The lack of a comparison principle does not allow the construction of suitable barriers to study the geometric properties of viscosity solutions.
+Nevertheless, we obtain additional information for solutions $v$ of the second equation of the system by plugging in the information about $u$ derived from the first equation (we refer to it as a chain reaction).
 In particular, we show that if a pair $(u,v)$ of non-negative functions is a viscosity solution of the system \eqref{1.1}, and $x_0\in\partial\{u+v>0\}$, then

+where $r>0$ is small enough and $c,\,C>0$ are constants depending on the dimension.
+In particular, this implies